 Shopping in Solothurn

 If you want to find a really cool present or souvenir, drop by Kerzenjeger at Hauptgasse 36.
 This colonial goods emporium in the heart of the Old Town is a real treasure-trove of gifts.
-The extensive and varied range includes candles of all shapes and colors, choice varieties of tea, gourmet delicatessen specialties, high-quality spirits, decorative articles and even small items of furniture.
+The extensive and varied range includes candles of all shapes and colors, a great variety of tea, gourmet delicatessen specialties, high-quality spirits, decorative articles and even small items of furniture.

 What is the weather like in Solothurn?

 The best time to visit Solothurn is the summer season from April to October.
 The climate is moderate with no excessive heat, cold or humidity.
 But the transit through the mountain passes in the Jura is only guaranteed during the summer months.
-However, alternatives such as tunnels or car-train services are available.
+Nevertheless, tunnels or car-trains are available as an alternative way to get you there.

 Useful tips for those heading to Solothurn and surrounding mountains